In polymers and solids, a cutoff distance, in Ångstroms, is needed in order to ensure that

 equivalent atoms would experience different electric fields.
 The CUTOFP

-due to distance atoms, atoms separated by more than CUTOFP are treated
+due to distant atoms, atoms separated by more than CUTOFP are treated

 as if they were at distance CUTOFP.